smorrrs/Shadow-Tactics-Resources/state_of_the_game.md

 ## Toba Coastline
 OBTAINABLE: REFINE

-There are possbile optimization in both execution and route.
+There are possible optimizations in both execution and route.
 Hydewx made some optimizations to NMG since the Any% run was done, primarily to Takuma's escape.

 ## Matsuyama City 2